 How to Use Humor

 Word play can take the shape of nonsense words or phrases that have a personal or shared meaning with others, or rhyming sequences presented in a humorous tone or a sing-song voice.
-We may intentionally mispronounce words or phrases, and try to incorporate phrases with multiple meanings.
-Alternatively, we may try identifying and verbalizing events that are incongruent with present physical or social expectations, and highlight the difference between what was expected and what occurred (Dowling, 2002).
+We may intentionally mispronounce words or phrases, or try to incorporate phrases with multiple meanings.
+Alternatively, we may identify and verbalize events that are incongruent with present physical or social expectations, and highlight the difference between what was expected and what occurred (Dowling, 2002).

 Humor should be avoided entirely in the event of a crisis.
 During an emergency, humor can take our mental energy away from more important physical needs including shelter and safety.
 When we use humor in these circumstances, it can indicate that we do not understand or value the situation or the people involved (Dowling, 2002).